alumae/kaldi-offline-transcriber/README.md

 The system performs:
   * Speech/non-speech detection, speech segmentation, speaker diarization (using the LIUMSpkDiarization package, http://lium3.univ-lemans.fr/diarization)
-  * Four-pass decoding
+  * Two-pass decoding
-    - With speaker-independent features using MMI-trained acoustic models
-    - With speaker-adapted features and MMI-based acoustic models
-    - With speaker-adapated features and neural network based acoustic models
+    - With Kaldi's "online-nnet2" style acoustic models that use i-vectors for speaker adaptation
-    - Final rescoring with a larger language model
+    - Rescoring with a larger language model
   * Finally, the recognized words are reconstructed into compound words (i.e., decoding is done using de-compounded words).
     This is the only part that is specific to Estonian.

-Trancription is performed in roughly 4.5x realtime on a 5 year old server, using one CPU.
+Trancription is performed in roughly 4.5x realtime on a 8 year old server, using one CPU.
 E.g., transcribing a radio inteview of length 8:23 takes about 37 minutes.
+This can be accelerated to be faster than realtime using multithreaded decoding (see below).

 Memory requirements: during most of the work, less than 1 GB of memory is used.